encore428/amtodo/README.md

 start up.

 Creation of `Dockerfile` does not create a docker imgae.
 It only defines the parameters related to its creation.
-Normally, the command `docker image ...` has to be used to create it.
+Normally, command `docker build ...` is used to create it.
 In this exercise, the creation will be automated.
-See next step.

 This <a href="https://www.youtube.com/watch?v=EIHY_CY5J0k">YouTube clip</a> gives a very easy to understand and follow account of the process, and was the reference for this step of the exercise.